 Analysts at Morningstar predict VMware’s next wave of growth to come from software for hybrid clouds and network virtualization.

 Global data center operator Equinix (EQIX) delivered revenue growth of 15% in its most recent quarter, analysts at Raymond James note, and analysts at Morningstar expect the company to average a top-line growth rate of 8% over the next decade.
 The steady growth is driven by how deeply embedded Equinix tends to be in customers’ data operations.
-As a result, the company represents the best opportunity for large-cap investors looking for better-than-average development mixed with consistency in the companies they cover, Raymond James analysts note.
+The company represents the best opportunity for large cap investors looking for better-than-average growth mixed with consistency in the companies they cover, Raymond James analysts note.

-While NortonLifeLock (NLOK) is amid a turnaround, it’s also now delivering growth.
+While NortonLifeLock (NLOK) is in the midst of a turnaround, it’s also now delivering growth.
 Revenue grew one percent year over year in the most recent quarter, making it the first time the company grew revenue in two years, analysts at UBS note.
-In addition, average Revenue per User (ARPU) rose 3% year over year, while billings were up 4%.
+Average Revenue per User (ARPU) grew 3% year over year, while billings were up 4%.
 These metrics show that the company’s disciplined investing was “turning the tide on growth,” the UBS analysts note.
-In addition, analysts at Morningstar pointed out that the company added 66,000 subscribers in the quarter – the first time it demonstrated user growth in two years.
+Analysts at Morningstar pointed out that the company added 66,000 subscribers in the quarter – the first time in demonstrated user growth in two years.

-NortonLifeLock management aims to use these positive developments to position the company long-term.
-“It is the first positive quarter of net customer adds in a long time, but to be fair, one quarter does not make a trend,” NortonLifeLock CEO Vincent Pilette said in the company’s most recent conference call.
+NortonLifeLock management aims to use these positive developments to position the company for the long term.
+“It is the first positive quarter of net customer adds in a long time, but to be fair, on quarter does not make a trend,” NortonLifeLock CEO Vincent Pilette said in the company’s most recent conference call.
 “While customer count is stabilizing, our focused execution and reprioritized investments have us on the right path to deliver long-term sustainable growth.”

-LogMeIn (LOGM) – also in the middle of a business model transition – is also demonstrating modest growth.
-In its most recent quarter, the revenue of $323 million was up 4% year over year, while billings grew 5% in that timeframe, analysts at KeyBank note.
-Moreover, they project revenue to accelerate to 7% for the year ahead as the company resolves sales execution issues.
+LogMeIn (LOGM) – also in the middle of a business model transition – is demonstrating modest growth as well.
+Revenue of $323 million in its most recent quarter was up 4% year over year, while billings grew 5% in that timeframe, analysts at KeyBank note.
+They project revenue to accelerate to 7% for the year ahead as the company resolves sales execution issues.

 LogMeIn CEO William Wagner said the company plans to make the investments necessary to “win in the market, putting us on a path to double-digit growth and creating a much more valuable company,” in the company’s most recent conference call.